-This fund encourages the production of original drama, innovative creative documentaries and culture programmes that include coverage of live music and theatre performances.
+This fund encourages the production of innovative creative documentaries and culture programmes that include coverage of live music and theatre performances.
 Due consideration will be given to proposals focusing on relevant developments in the national cultural landscape, such as the Valletta 2018 culture programme and national festivals.

 What type of productions are expected?

 Eligible works can be either ‘one-off’ or serialised.

 KulturaTV cannot fund: